Review the Community Benefit Register

 TOTAL COMMUNITY BENEFITS PAID IN THE LAST YEAR

-This is an overview of payments from all projects registered and operational.
-This details the total funds paid in the previous 12 month period to date, to all communities across Scotland.
+This is an overview of the value of community benefit packages from all projects registered and operational.
+This figure details the total value of packages offered in the previous 12 month period to date, to all communities across Scotland.

 PLEASE NOTE THAT WE HAVE REMOVED WHOLLY OWNED COMMUNITY PROJECT INCOME FROM BOTH OF THESE CALCULATIONS.

 The Register is voluntary and relies on communities and developers sharing their experiences and the lessons they have learnt.
-If you are a recipient or provider of community benefit funds we would be very grateful if you could share information.
+If you are a recipient or provider of community benefits we would be very grateful if you could share information.

 To add details of a development, either as a developer or a community receiving benefit from a renewable energy project, please use the developer and community forms available by searching for your development on the map.